General Use of Flat Rock Park Boating Facilities

 The boating facilities are available for use by motorized and non-motorized boats, including canoes and kayaks.

-The recreational boating season is year round, but floating docks will only be in the water from approximately April 1 to November 15.
+The recreational boating season is year round, but floating docks will only be in the water from approximately mid April to mid November.

 Floating docks may be removed when flooding is forecast.

 The hours of Flat Rock Park are from Dawn until Dusk.